Maayanshani25/valkey-glide-wiki/General-Concepts.md

 - **Principle of Least Privilege**: Use ACLs to assign minimal necessary permissions to users.
 - **Monitor Authentication Events**: Track authentication attempts and token renewals to detect and respond to potential security threats promptly.

-By leveraging Valkey Glide's dynamic password update capability, you ensure that your applications maintain secure and uninterrupted connections to Valkey, adhering to both internal security policies and best practices recommended by cloud service providers like AWS and GCP.
+By leveraging Glide's dynamic password update capability, you ensure that your applications maintain secure and uninterrupted connections to Valkey, adhering to both internal security policies and best practices recommended by cloud service providers like AWS and GCP.